particle-iot/docs/src/content/reference/firmware.md

 ### changePeriod()

 Changes the period of a previously created timer.
 It can be called to change the period of an running or stopped timer.
+Note that changing the period of a dormant timer will also start the timer.

 `changePeriod(newPeriod)`